umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Creating-a-Heartcore-project/index.md

 ![More properties added to Document Type](images/DocType-More-Properties.png)

-Remember to save the Document Type by clicking the green **Save** button in the bottom-right.
+Remember to save the Document Type by selecting the green **Save** button in the bottom-right corner.

 This is a very simplified version of a Document Type, and you are welcome to add more groups and properties.